AdobeDocs/campaign-web.en/help/v8/audience/add-audience.md

 ---
 # Add an audience {#add-audience}

+>[!CONTEXTUALHELP]
+>id="acw_deliveries_email_audience_select"
+>title="Select an existing audience"
+>abstract="TBC"

 >[!NOTE]
 >
 >This documentation is under construction and frequently updated.
 The final version of this content will be ready in January 2023.

-## Select an existing audience {#audience-select}

->[!CONTEXTUALHELP]
->id="acw_deliveries_email_audience_select"
->title="Select an existing audience"
->abstract="TBC"

 This section explains how to select an existing audience, when defining the target population of an email delivery.
 If you want to create a new audience, refer to this [section](segment-builder.md).